paniash/abook.vim/README.md

 ## Contributing

-I wrote this plugin primarily for personal use but one is free to contribute by opening an issue or a pull request.
-Those are very much appreciated!
+I wrote this plugin mainly for my personal use but you are free to open issues in the issue tracker or pull requests.
+These are much appreciated!

-This is my first time writing a syntax file and any feedback will be appreciated. :-)